MyNameJaeff/AssetManagers_GruppProjekt/README.md

 # AssetManagers_GruppProjekt
-This is a C# Console app where the instructions were to make a console bank management program (kinda)
+This is a C# Console app where the instructions were to make a console bank management program

 ## Gruppmedlemmar: (Slackers)
 Max Berglund, Fredrik Andersson, Pakapol (Zian) & Eyosias Abera :)